Spend 5 Minutes To Learn

 To avoid being played like this, you need to read the small print.
 It may be a pain in the behind, but it’s better to know what you’re dealing with than to get blindsided and lose your money.
-Research on how your sportsbook deals with pushes to make a smart decision when betting.
+Research how your sportsbook deals with pushes to make a smart decision when betting.

 Obviously, you’re more bound to be faced with a push in a multi-event bet if you include a higher number of games.
 A 10 team parlay has 10 chances to get a push.
 A two-team parlay involves only two matches that could push.

 First of all, you have to be aware that avoiding a push bet is taking the mindset of “go big or go home.”
 You win or lose and deal with it.
 Having clarified this, yes, there is a way to avoid the possibility of pushes.